dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

       1. partition number: keep blank for default
       2. first sector: keep blank for default
       3. last sector: `+200M` to create a 200MB partition that will be named later on OPENCORE
-      4. Hex code or GUID: `0700` for Microsoft basic data partition type
+      4. Hex code or GUID: `EFI` system partition type
       ![](../images/installer-guide/linux-install-md/unknown-15.png)
    5. send `n`
       1. partition number: keep blank for default